Awards & Recognitions

 Annual awards are given for the following categories: Family of the Year, Coach of the Year, Volunteer of the Year, Law Enforcement Torch Run Champion, and Organization of the Year.
 In addition, one athlete is selected and recognized as the Most Inspirational Athlete at summer games.
 Each year a group of outstanding athletes are also selected for induction in the SOKS Athlete Hall of Fame, and a law enforcement officer is chosen for the Richard LaMunyon Hall of Fame.

 Athletes inducted into the Hall of Fame are selected based on participation, sportsmanship, training hours and attitude towards the Special Olympics program.
-Nominations are accepted each year, and announcements are made at the Opening Ceremonies of the Summer Games.
+Nominations are accepted each year, and the induction happens at The Victory Gala.
 The Special Olympics Kansas Hall of Fame is located at the headquarters office in Mission.

 Mosaic Pittsburg